brocade/ansible/README.md

 Here are the list of additional Ansible modules beyond Zoning.
 These modules typically take a dictionary or a list of dictionary.
 The dictionary contains attributes matching Yang REST leaf definitions.
-However, Ansible variables require "_" while "-" is used in Yang REST leaf definitions.
-So, the attributes within the dictionary should match Yang REST leaf definition while replacing "-" with "_".
+However, Ansible variables require underscore while hyphen is used in Yang REST leaf definitions.
+So, the attributes within the dictionary should match Yang REST leaf definition while replacing hyphen with underscore. i.e. my-leaf-name in Yang REST is converted to my_leaf_name within Ansible playbook.

 | Ansible module name | Description |
 | --- | --- |